 Operating revenues are those revenues that are generated directly from the primary activity of ACCA.
+For ACCA, these revenues are primarily payments from the State foundation program.
 Services provided to other entities revenue represents fees charged to other school districts for students temporarily assigned to ACCA.
 Operating expenses are necessary costs incurred to provide the service that is the primary activity of ACCA.
 All revenues and expenses not meeting this definition are reported as non-operating.